Argos At Home

 For Kids and Parents

-Are you a parent of a newly-minted distance learner?
-Help is on the way from the professor who teaches the teachers.
-Dr. Susan Densmore-James, Associate Professor of Teacher Education and Educational Leadership, compiled this thoughtful document with her top ten tips for parents who are assisting their children with online learning, plus a multitude of online educational resources.
+K-12 schools are reopening for the fall, but it is going to look different.
+You may even be choosing to pursue virtual learning for your child instead of sending them back to their classroom.
+Dr. Susan Densmore-James, Associate Professor of Teacher Education and Educational Leadership, compiled a thoughtful document with her top ten tips for parents who are assisting their children with online learning, plus a multitude of online educational resources.

 View PDF: Top 10 Teaching Tips for Parents

-Entertain your #FutureArgos with these educational activities from UWF and our partners!
+Normal extracurricular activities may be limited or cancelled, but you can keep your #FutureArgo occupied with these educational activities from UWF and our partners:

 - Daily craft activities and coloring pages are available on the Pensacola Museum of Art’s "Art At Home" web page.